-This chapter sees Senos still going up against G4.
-It looks like Senos has defeated him, but then a smaller being emerges from the melted G4.
+This chapter sees Genos still going up against G4.
+It looks like Genos has defeated him, but then a smaller being emerges from the melted G4.
 This smaller being begins attacking with lasers.
 Meanwhile, King and Saitama are still at King’s place. with Saitama talking to King as King plays videogames.
-Saitama asks King why he ran away from the fight and keeps persisting with his question; before King can say anything, an emergency warning sounds and warns that a giant bird has appeared in the city.
-The giant bird.
+Saitama asks King why he ran away from the fight and keeps persisting with his question.
+Before King can say anything, an emergency warning sounds and warns that a giant bird has appeared in the city.
 As Saitama is about to leave, the giant bird suddenly flies right through King’s window.

 So there was only brief movement in the story in this chapter.
 The purpose of this chapter seemed to be to set up the two plot points of the new being emerging from G4 and the bird crashing into King’s place.
 Will Saitama finally see for himself that King is a fraud in an upcoming chapter?
 It does seem to be what this is leading up to.

 At school, Misuzu is asked if she’s friends with Chuta.
 Her response is that she hopes he vanishes without a trace.
 Chuta later talks to the Monitalien that’s been inside him this whole time, and the creature is given the name “Doru.”
 Chuta also discovers in this chapter that if he tries to hurt Doru, he’ll also hurt himself because they share one body.
 This chapter then sees Chuta heading to eIDLIVE for his first day of work, with Misuzu giving Chuta the grand tour of eIDLIVE’s facility.
 While they’re on the tour, a suspect escapes from the detention center.
 It’s discovered that the escapee has transported itself to Earth, so Misuzu and Chuta are sent back to Earth to pursue him.
 Misuzu ends up being the one to take down the escapee, and she undergoes a transformation before she does.